 Stories from the Stores

 During 2013 to 2014, we assessed the Social History collection as part of an ambitious project to inform the social history collection.
-This was awarded a ‘Your Heritage’ grant of £46,100 by the Heritage Lottery Fund.
+This was awarded a ‘Your Heritage’ grant of £46,100 by The National Lottery Heritage Fund.
 The collection was displayed during summer 2013, and we invited the public to add their stories to the objects.

 We knew that there are many gaps in the collection and that we probably have too many of certain types of objects.
 This project helped us to work out what we should be collecting.
 Our ‘Stories from the Stores’ exhibition (8 June to 24 August 2013) enabled us to ask for peoples’ thoughts about which objects we should collect in the future and about the items we’ve already got.